hn-rg/hn-rg.github.io/_tabs/members/duebler.md

 ---

-Since January 2023 I have been a PhD Student at the Heinz Nixdorf Research Group for Cryptocurrencies and Smart Contracts at MPI-SP.
+Since January 2023 I have been a PhD Student at the Heinz Nixdorf Research Group for Cryptocurrencies and Smart Contracts at the Max Planck Institute for Security and Privacy (MPI-SP).
-I am interested in the theoretical foundations and formal methods for distributed systems.
-With a strong background in mathematics, I am especially concerned with provable security guarantees.
+I am interested in formal methods and the theoretical foundations of distributed systems as well as microarchitectural security.
+With a background in mathematics, I am especially concerned with provable security guarantees.

-Prior to MPI-SP, I completed my Bachelor's (2020) and Master's Degree (2022) in Mathematics at [Ruhr University Bochum](https://www.ruhr-uni-bochum.de/en).
+Prior to my work at MPI-SP, I completed my Bachelor's (2020) and Master's Degree (2022) in Mathematics at [Ruhr University Bochum](https://www.ruhr-uni-bochum.de/en).
 Besides my university education, I gained profound practical experience in algorithm design and data science during my work at the [Fraunhofer Institute for Software and Systems Engineering](https://www.isst.fraunhofer.de/en.html).

 ## Publications